 - enables search engines to understand what information is in the image

-- Go to the page containing the image you want to change the description of.
+- Go to the page containing the image you want to edit.

-- Go to Edit > Edit centre content (or Edit > Edit right content).
+- Go to Edit > Edit centre content or Edit right content.

-- Right-click the image in the visual editor and choose Insert/Edit image.
+- Right-click the image in the visual editor and select Image.

-- When you have finished editing, select the Publish button in the toolbar.
+- When you have finished editing, select Publish.

 Text-based alternatives for other visual media

-When you add other visual media your pages – video or audio, for example – you should include captions or text-based representations wherever possible.
-These can take the form of:
+When you add other visual media your pages – for example, video or audio – include audio-described captions and a transcript of your media.
+For example:

-- Transcription of video or audio in a text file (e.g. see Google's advice on how to make transcripts for YouTube or the text of a PowerPoint presentation in a separate text or PDF file
+- video transcriptions in a text file – see Google's advice on how to make transcripts for YouTube or the text of a PowerPoint presentation in a separate text or PDF file

 Email webteam at warwick dot ac dot uk